(405) 369-5312

 Medicare Supplements

-These plans, sometimes called Medigap, are designed to fill the gaps in coverage left by Medicare, Part A and B, to a greater or lesser degree.
-They are identified by alpahbetically, Plan A through Plan N. They are standardized, meaning that a plan from company ABC has the same coverage as the same plan from company 123.
-The most popular plan is Plan G which covers the Part A deductible and copays as well as Part B coinsurance.
-None of these plans pay the part B deductible.* These plans do not cover medication.
-Coverage for medication, dental, vision and hearing must be purchased separately if desired.
-The premiums for these plans tend to be more expensive but you can see any provider that accepts Medicare and out-of-pocket costs are more predictable.
+These plans, sometimes called Medigap, are designed to fill the gaps in coverage left by Original Medicare, such as deductibles, copays, and coinsurance to a greater or lesser degree.
+They are identified by alphabet, Plan A through N. They are standardized, meaning that a plan from company ABC has the same coverage as the same plan from company 123.
+The most popular plan is Plan G, which covers the Part A deductible and copays as well as Part B coinsurance.
+These plans do not pay the Part B deductible.* These plans do not cover medication or extra benefits.
+Coverage for medication, dental, vision, and hearing must be purchased separately if desired.
+The premiums for these plans tend to be more expensive, but you can see any provider that accepts Medicare, and out-of-pocket costs are more predictable.

 Hospital Indemnity